List of A Song of Ice and Fire characters: House Greyjoy

-House Greyjoy is one of the Great Houses of the Seven Kingdoms and is the principal noble house on the Iron Islands, home to the Ironborn.
+House Greyjoy is one of the Great Houses of the Seven Kingdoms in Martin's fictional universe and is the principal noble house on the Iron Islands, home to the Ironborn.
 Its seat is on Pyke.
 Its coat of arms displays a golden kraken on a black field, and its words are We Do Not Sow.
 Bastards born in the Iron Islands are given the surname "Pyke".
 The Greyjoys became Lords Paramount of the Iron Islands after House Targaryen conquered the Seven Kingdoms and allowed the Ironborn to choose who would have primacy over them.
 Balon Greyjoy is the current Lord of the Iron Islands.
 He has two surviving children, his only daughter, Asha, and Theon.

 Family

 Balon Greyjoy

 Balon Greyjoy is the Lord of the Iron Islands, King of Salt and Rock, Son of the Sea Wind, and Lord Reaper of Pyke.
 He is a harsh and fierce man.
 Ten years before A Song of Ice and Fire, he led a rebellion against King Robert Baratheon.
 The rebellion failed and his youngest son Theon Greyjoy was taken as a hostage and raised in Winterfell by Lord Eddard Stark.
 After Robert's death, Balon spurns Robb Stark's offer of an alliance in A Clash of Kings and declares himself King of the Iron Islands and the North.
 He captures the Neck and ravages the coastline of the Stark-held North.
 He dies in A Storm of Swords after falling off a bridge during a storm.
 The timely return of Balon's banished brother Euron leads many characters to believe that Euron played a part in Balon's death.
-Euron later admits to Aeron he was responsible for Balon's death, though not in person.